nancy8580/InsightsHR/README.md

-# InsightsHR 🚧 (Under Construction)
+# InsightsHR

-Welcome to *InsightsHR* – an HR Analytics project focused on understanding and predicting employee attrition to help organizations retain top talent and improve workplace satisfaction.
+Welcome to *InsightsHR*– an HR Analytics project focused on understanding and predicting employee attrition to help organizations retain top talent and improve workplace satisfaction.

 ---